code-423n4/code423n4.com/README.md

 If you submit test findings to the default test contest repo, you can find your submissions [here](https://github.com/code-423n4/2022-01-dev-test-repo-findings).
 Be aware: this is a public repo.

-If you would rather create your own test contest and findings repo(s), make sure to add them to `_test-data/contests/contests.csv`.
+If you would rather create your own test contest and findings repo(s), make sure to add them to `_test-data/contests/contests.csv` and update the `CONTEST_GITHUB_REPO_OWNER` variable.

 ## Develop